|Headquarters||New York, New York

 Bayji Gas Turbines

 Following the US invasion of Iraq in 2003, the US Army Corp of Engineers launched Operation Restore Iraqi Electricity.
-In late 2003 Vulcan entered into a contract with Washington Group International (WGI) to supply two AMPS mobile units.
+In late 2003 Vulcan entered into a contract with Washington Group International (WGI) to supply two AMPS mobile units, even though only one was in existence and it had never been proven out.
 The project was to include six mobile GE LM2500 turbines and the two AMPS units to be installed at the existing steam plant in Bayji, Iraq.
 The two units were sold for $14,000,000 each with installation in Iraq required as part of the sale price.
+Vulcan had also purchased a single GE LM2500 mobile unit to substitute for the second AMPS unit but WGI refused to accept it and they demanded the return of $8,000,000 that had been paid up front for the second unit that was never delivered.

 Other Investments from the Corporate Website